 Naturally, many People Teams are consumed by short term challenges – ensuring staff are safe, engaged and are able to carry on working is the immediate priority.
 Existing policies related to home working and management are being severely tested, with some finding they need to either temporarily suspend policies or update them.
 As a short term response, many L&D teams are focused on curating quality learning content that will support their people to work through the crisis – including: managing remotely, personal resilience and mental health and wellbeing.

 However, particularly in areas that have been affected by Coronavirus for a longer period, People Teams are beginning to look ahead and conduct future scenario planning – particularly with regard to leadership and people development.

 Many organizations acknowledge that current and upcoming challenges will require their people to work in a different way.
 Supply line disruptions mean that organizations are having to adapt fast or risk being left behind.
 As such, many People Teams are recognizing the need to support and develop leaders, at all levels, who can make difficult decisions and take on greater responsibility.
 Such models of distributed leadership require them to prioritize the following capabilities in in their people (and the mind-sets that underpin them):

+- Leadership within the wider system: COVID-19 is requiring many workers to co-ordinate with governments and local stakeholders.
 There is a renewed imperative to develop leaders who can operate outside of their organization, within the wider system.